Cisco Secure Endpoint Out-of-the-Box Response Integration

 Create API key

 1. Log in on the Cisco Secure Endpoint Portal.
-Click on the Administration option on the left navigation bar, then click on the API Credentials option.
+Head to the panel on the left, and click on the Administration option found at the bottom.
+Then, on the pane that unfolds, click on the API Credentials option.

-2. Within the API Credentials window, click on New API Credential.
+2. Within the API Credentials panel, click on the New API Credential button on the right side of the screen.

-3. In the New API Credential window, in the Scope field, choose Read & Write and click on Create.
+3. In the New API Credential window, fill out the Application Name with a descriptive name.
+Then, in the Scope field, choose Read & Write and click on the green Create button.

-4. After generating the API Credentials a dialog box will appear displaying the Client ID, and API Key.
-Store these values, they will be needed later.
+4. After finishing the process of generating the API Credentials, a dialog box will appear displaying the 3rd Party API Client ID, and API Key.
+Store these values, since they will be needed for a later step of the setup process.

 Create lists for Lumu integration